vielhuber/dbhelper/README.md

 ### return values

-as return values dbhelper usually returns associative arrays. if you use it with wordpress, objects are returned.
+as return values dbhelper usually returns associative arrays. if you use it with wordpress, objects are returned. dbhelper throws exceptions on all occured errors.

 ### static version

-here is also a static version with static function calls (if you only use a single instance of dbhelper):
+here is also a static version with static function calls (makes sense, if you use a single instance of dbhelper):
 ```php
 require_once($_SERVER['DOCUMENT_ROOT'].'/vendor/vielhuber/dbhelper/src/static.php');
 db_fetch_var('SELECT col FROM tablename WHERE ID = ?', 1);